 A recent study found that the average household spends nearly $2,000 a year on groceries.
 That’s a lot of money!
 But it’s not just about how much you spend- it’s also about how much you save.
 You can cut your grocery bill every week by following these tips:

-Grocery Budget: You’re going to track how much you spend on groceries for a few weeks before coming up with your budget.
-These numbers must be as accurate and detailed as possible, so be sure to keep receipts!
+You’re going to track how much you spend on groceries for a few weeks before coming up with your budget.
+These numbers must be as accurate and detailed as possible, so keep receipts!

 For a complete look at how much you should spend on groceries, check out this post here.

 The grocery list is one of the first things to go in a time crunch.
 But you can save so much money by following this one simple trick!
 Only buy what’s on sale and avoid impulse buys, which are trapped in your wallet.

 The best part about buying groceries this way is that you’ll save money and fill your pantry.
 When you stock up on items at their lowest point, you won’t be buying the item next week at the total price.

 Check out the popular Amazon meal plan pad with a grocery list everyone on Tiktok Loves!

 Many stores offer in-store coupons and special promotions to get customers in the door.
 If you’re paying attention, these deals can add up over time and save you some serious cash!

 My favorite way to take advantage of store discounts is at our local grocery store Tops for meat.
 Even though now we raise most of our meat- this was a lifesaver for us back in our early debt days.